How Often Should Cats Go to the VetLast updated: September 23, 2020

-Senior and Geriatric Cats: Senior cats are considered between 11 to 15 years of age, and geriatric cats are older than 15 years.
+How Often Should a Senior Cat Go To The Vet?: Senior cats are considered between 11 to 15 years of age, and geriatric cats are older than 15 years.
 These are life stages that require more than yearly visits to the vet for the simple fact that most illnesses occur during these life stages, but early detection and monitoring can sometimes slow progression or minimize symptoms.
 These experienced felines should see a vet at least twice a year, and maybe more often depending on what issues or changes are occurring.

 Breeding Cats: Cat vet visits for felines that are used for breeding are somewhat of a special case when it comes to veterinary care.
 It's true that they should receive at least annual veterinary care, but depending on the breed, and whether they are a male or female, they may require more frequent veterinary care.
 Breeding soundness exams including pre-breeding bloodwork or cultures are a good idea to make sure a cat is healthy enough for breeding.
 Genetic testing and specialized exams (echocardiogram screening for breeds pre-disposed to hypertrophic cardiomyopathy or other ultrasound studies) may be required to make sure the queen or sire is healthy enough to breed may be necessary.
 A healthy queen and sire are the foundation to having healthy kittens to continue good breeding lines.